When a staff member leaves, it’s sad. When a number of them leave, it’s a concern, not only for your company, but also your company’s reputation.

 - An employee leaving the company to go back to school

 An organization may not have direct control over staff attrition (like the case of retirement).
-In other cases, an organization has direct control over employee attrition in efforts to reduce costs.
+In other cases, an organization has direct control over attrition in efforts to reduce costs.

 Examples: David has been working at AMC Group for 25 years and plans to retire later this year.
 AMC Group does not plan to replace him.
 In fact, they are eliminating the position altogether.

-In both cases, the circumstances that led to employee attrition were unavoidable.
+In both cases, the circumstances that led to attrition were unavoidable.
 In the first instance, natural events (retirement) took effect.
 While in the second scenario, the company had no choice but to try to survive the financial distress.

 Employee attrition can be categorized into four main types, namely: